SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 SERVICE_TYPE=MODEL
 ```

-These values can also be provided or overriden on the command line when building the image.
+These values can also be provided in an .s2i/environment file with the source code or overriden on the command line when building the image.

 Once these steps are done we can use ```s2i build``` to create the Docker image from the source code.